-A Steering Committee formed was as а dedicated group of local officials, staff, stakeholders. and citizens to ensure the updated plan respected previous planning efforts, incorporated a diversity of viewpoints, and adhered to the chosen vision and goals.
+A Steering Committee formed was as а group dedicated of local officials, staff, stakeholders. and citizens to ensure the updated plan respected previous planning efforts, incorporated a diversity of viewpoints, and adhered to the chosen vision and goals.
 Beginning with its kick-off meeting, the committee held a series of work sessions to examine existing deficiencies and potential solutions for the various modes of the plan.
-The committee also participated in visioning and mapping exercises, provided feedback to the project team, and helped promote other public involvement efforts.
+The committee also participated